radix/string-wrapper/README.md

 dynamically-sized string that is either stored directly on the stack (if it's small) or on the heap (if it's long).
 Such a string would not be able to implement the Copy trait.

+# Credits

+Thanks to [@SimonSapin](https://github.com/SimonSapin/), the original author of this code.

+# LICENSE

+string-wrapper is dual-licensed under the [MIT license](https://opensource.org/licenses/MIT) and the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0).
+All contributions must be made under the terms of both of these licenses.